borkard/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
+	From the Outcomes based on Launch Date, it can be concluded that

 - What can you conclude about the Outcomes based on Goals?